waweiwoowu/hanabi-iamjeff/2-player/Scores_Hunting_2-Player.md

   * It is treated as a *Positional Clue*.

 ### Crazy 3/4 Fake Saves
-* If there is a 3 or a 4 in the trash pile, and if the players don't know they have other copy of the card (even it is in their hand), they are allowed to "fake save" a random 3 or 4 on chop.
+* If there are a 3 or 4 in the trash pile, and if the players don't know they have the other copy of that card (even it is in their hand), they are allowed to "fake save" a random 3 or 4 on chop.
 And the player who receives the clue shouldn't play into the finesse or bluff.
+* Do not perform this move on a two-away 3 or 4.
+(Unless you think it is valuable.)

 <br/>